futomi/html5-CC2650SensorTag.js/README.md

 #### <a name="readDeviceInformation-method">readDeviceInformation(*[callback]*)</a>

-This method starts to read the device information from the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to read the device information from the targeted device and returns a `Promise` object.

 ```JavaScript
 tag.readDeviceInformation().then((info) => {